 Below you can find a complete list of Congolese animals.
-We currently track 149 animals in Republic of Congo and are adding more every day!
+We currently track 248 animals in the Republic of Congo and are adding more every day!

 The Republic of the Congo, also called Congo-Brazzaville, the Congo or the Congo Republic, is a country on the western coast of Central Africa.
 With its location being the central-western area of sub-Saharan Africa, along the equator, it has a unique climate as well as wildlife.

 The capital of Brazzaville is on the Congo River to the south, while the Kouilou-Nilari River drains the coastal plain of the southwest and in the country’s interior is a central plateau with two basins to the north and south.
 Some species are endangered due to deforestation and the bushmeat trade.
 The equatorial climate is stable year-round, while the country contains the four terrestrial ecoregions of lowland forests, coastal forests, swamp forests, and forest-savannah mosaic along with river valleys, plateaus, coastal plains, and mountains.
 Within these diverse habitats is a predomination of tropical rainforests, which account for 70% of the country.

 The Official National Animal of the Republic of the Congo

 There is no official national animal of the Republic of the Congo.
 The coat of arms has a red lion in the center and two African elephants supporting the shield.
 Although there are many common and popular animals, there is no single one that is a national symbol for the country.
 Gorilla trekking is a popular activity for tourists, where they can see the mountain and eastern lowland gorillas.

 The Flag of the Republic of the Congo